arti9m/PHP-XLS-Excel-Parser/README.md

 _Note:_ temporary files are automatically managed (created and deleted) by PHP.

-## 4. How it works
+## 4. Additional information

 ### Rows and columns numeration
 Rows and columns numeration in this parser is zero-based.
-Excel row numeration is numeric and starts from _1_, and column numeration is alphabetical and starts with _A_.
+Excel row numeration is numeric and starts from __1__, and column numeration is alphabetical and starts with __A__.
 Excel references a single cell by its column letter and row number, for example: A1, B3, C4, F9.
-If __Array__ mode is used, cells are stored in _$cells_ property, which is a two-dimensional array.
+If [Array mode](#1-array-mode) is used, cells are stored in `$cells` property, which is a two-dimensional array.
 The 1st index corresponds to row number, and the 2nd index is the column number.
-In __Row-by-row__ mode, a single row is returned as an array of cells.
-If `$row` contains a row returned by _read_next_row()_, Column A is `$row[0]`, column D is `$row[3]`, etc. In this mode, the user can get zero-based row number with _last_read_row_number()_ method.
+In [Row-by-row mode](#2-row-by-row-mode), a single row is returned as an array of cells.
+If `$row` contains a row returned by `read_next_row()` method, Column A is `$row[0]`, column D is `$row[3]`, etc. In this mode, the user can get zero-based row number with `last_read_row_number()` method.
 The table below illustrates how the cells are numerated.

 |     | A | B | C | D | E | F |
 |:---:|:-:|:-:|:-:|:-:|:-:|:-:|